glenbraun/CompCalcNumbers/README.md

 Count up V, and count down Arg until Arg is zero.

 ## Implementation
 The implementation supports positive and negative values, Add, Subtract, and Roman numerals, and base 2, 8, 10, and 16 of Arabic numerals.
+The code is at https://github.com/glenbraun/CompCalcNumbers/blob/master/num/Program.fs